-The Home Oxygen Services Program is available to eligible Nova Scotians through the Department of Health and Wellness.
+The Home Oxygen Services Program is available to eligible Nova Scotians through the Department of Seniors and long-term Care.
 This program funds oxygen equipment such as oxygen concentrators, portable oxygen tanks and other related supplies.

 If you need oxygen services for medical reasons and have been referred to the program by a designated physician throughout the province, you can receive Home Oxygen Services.
 After your initial referral, your eligibility for Home Oxygen Services will be assessed every year by a designated physician.